Unity-Technologies/Graphics/.yamato/docs/readme.md

     - Gets the editor in a separate job to save on the compute resources, stores the editor version in a .txt file which is then picked up by the parent job which calls unity-downloader-cli
     - Still used for custom-revision jobs, because we don't want to hold on to expensive compute resources the job itself requires, while waiting for the editor
 - Editor pinning:
-    - Updates editor revisions (`config/_latest_editor_versions_[track].metafile`) on a nightly basis, on the condition that ABV for this editor track passes.
+    - Updates editor revisions (`_latest_editor_versions_[track].metafile`) on a nightly basis, on the condition that ABV for this editor track passes.
 This way, if e.g. trunk breaks, it is discovered by the nightly update job (and revisions for this platform won't be updated), and we continue using the latest working revision, until a new working one becomes available.
     - There are 3 types of revisions retrieved from _unity-downloader-cli_: `staging` corresponds to `--fast`, `latest_public` corresponds to `--published-only`, and `latest_internal` corresponds to no flags
     - There are 2 `merge-all` jobs, which are identical except for triggers and dependencies:
         - _[ABV] [CI]_ is the main one used in the CI flow.
 It is has the branch trigger for versions file, and the dependent merge revision jobs have ABV as dependency (updated revisions only get merged on green ABV)
         - _[no ABV] [no CI]_ is the manual counterpart of CI flow.
-It has no triggers, and it does not have ABV dependencies, i.e. it is essentially a forced push of updated revisions (since no ABV is run, it merges whatever revisions are on ci branch into target, and regenerates ymls based on those).
+It has no triggers, and it does not have ABV dependencies, i.e. it is essentially a forced push of updated revisions (since no ABV is run, it merges whatever revisions are on ci branch into target).
 It is useful for either testing the editor pinning, or to force updating the revisions when ABV dependency is seen as blocking.
-    - Setup on master:
-        - 2 nightlies, one for trunk and other for 2020.2 (nightlies contain ABV, package pack/test all, and some additional jobs)
-        - ABV on PRs is triggered for 2020.2 (change under `_abv.metafile` `abv.trigger_editors`)
-        - Trunk targets latest_internal, 2020.2 targets staging (editor revisions)
-        - Package publish all (dependencies) run against trunk (change under `_packages.metafile` `publish_all_track`)
     - Workflow in short:
         - Update job runs nightly on target-branch.
-It merges target-branch into ci-branch (syncs), gets new revisions for all tracks and pushes these together with updated ymls to ci branch
+It merges target-branch into ci-branch (syncs), gets new revisions for all tracks and pushes these to ci branch
         - Merge job is triggered on changes to editor version files on ci-branch.
 It runs a merge job per each track, which (if the ABV with updated revisions passes green) pushes the corresponding editor revisions file to target-branch.
-Once everything is done, it regenerates all ymls based on whichever revisions have reached master branch.
-    - Workflow in details is on figure below
+    - Workflow in details is on figure below (figure is for 2 tracks, but currently master works with 1 track)
     ![Editor pinning flow](editor_pinning.png)

 - Running editor pinning locally: